chadgeary/cloudblock/oci/README.md

 ssh-keygen
 ```

-Install the Oracle CLI and authenticate
+Install the Oracle CLI and authenticate.
+An [OCI account](https://signup.oraclecloud.com/) is required to continue.
 ```
 #############################
 ##         Oracle          ##